sidduloni/nodejs-interview-questions/README.md

 ## S.No 63 Explain Unit testing in nodejs
 **Ans**
-Unit testing is a software testing technique where individual units or components of a software application are tested in isolation.
 In Node.js, unit testing is commonly done using testing frameworks like **Mocha, Jest, or Jasmine,** along with assertion libraries like Chai or Node.js' built-in `assert` module.

 Here's a small example using Mocha and Chai for a simple Node.js function: